nicolabs/nicobot/README.md

 ### Python libraries

-- [xmpppy](https://github.com/xmpppy/xmpppy) : this library is very easy to use but it does allow easy access to thread or timestamp
+- [xmpppy](https://github.com/xmpppy/xmpppy) : this library is very easy to use but it does allow easy access to thread or timestamp, and no OMEMO...
-- [https://lab.louiz.org/poezio/slixmpp](slixmpp) : seems like a cool library too and pretends to require minimal dependencies ; however the quick start example does not work OOTB...
+- [slixmpp](https://lab.louiz.org/poezio/slixmpp) : seems like a cool library too and pretends to require minimal dependencies ; however the quick start example does not work OOTB...
+It supports OMEMO so it's probably going to be to winner.
-- https://github.com/horazont/aioxmpp : the official library, seems the most complete but misses practical introduction
+- [github.com/horazont/aioxmpp](https://github.com/horazont/aioxmpp) : officially referenced library from xmpp.org, seems the most complete but misses practical introduction and does not provide OMEMO OOTB.

-None of them seems to support OMEMO out of the box :-(

 ### IBM Cloud